Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 Make sure it works for all sizes of fish by testing each with your magnet as you go!

-Step 4: Make a Toddler Size Fishing Rod
+Step 4: Make a Toddler Size Magnet Fishing Game Rod

 No toddler fishing game is complete without a rod to catch the fish!

 Tie the string to the end of the rod: